 Introduction to Berkeley, California

 Berkeley, located in northern California's San Francisco Bay Area just north of Oakland and 10 miles north of San Francisco, is one of the country's hippest cities and one of the best places for educational pursuits.
 Berkeley claims arguably the best public university in the nation, the University of California at Berkeley, which has existed since 1872.
 Both the city and the university are famous for a tradition of free thinking, cultural diversity and activist politics.
 In the 1960s, Berkeley was the site of Vietnam War protests and was the backdrop for the film The Graduate.
 In the 1970s, the Bay Area Rapid Transit system (BART) linked Berkeley to San Francisco and Oakland.
-Today, Berkeley remains a socially conscious, politically active city, with a young, diverse population of around 105,000.
+Today, Berkeley remains a socially conscious, politically active city, with a young, diverse population.
 Sharing the Cal Berkeley campus is the Lawrence Berkeley National Laboratory, which conducts scientific research within 15 divisions and 76 buildings.
-Also known as Berkeley Lab, it has 4,000 employees.
-Over the years, nine of its researchers have won the Nobel Prize.
+Over the years, several researchers there have won the Nobel Prize.

 Although San Francisco is a nearby cultural hub that rivals any on the planet, Berkeley has a distinct cultural presence of its own.
 It has gourmet and specialty foods shops (Scharffen Berger chocolates, anyone?) that rival San Francisco's, it's closer to the Napa and Sonoma wine regions than San Francisco, and it has bragging rights to one of the finest restaurants in the country, Chez Panisse, a leader in what is known as California cuisine.
 It is home to the Berkeley Art Museum, with eleven galleries and an emphasis on historic and contemporary films.
 Other cultural attractions include Aurora Theatre Company, the Berkeley Opera Company, and the Berkeley Repertory Theatre.